Moonlight tower: Minneapolis

-In 1883, Minneapolis, Minnesota, built a single 275 ft tall "electric mast" in the Gateway District to eliminate the need for 150 gas lamps in the vicinity at a cost of $500.
+In 1883, Minneapolis, Minnesota, built a single 275 ft tall "electric mast" in the Gateway District to eliminate the need for 150 gas lamps in the area, at a cost of $500.
 The tower's eight 4,000 candlepower arc lights cast stark shadows and failed to illuminate streets.
-After the Minneapolis City Council voted to remove the tower in 1892, its signature copper ball sat in the window of a local saloon.
+After the Minneapolis City Council voted to remove the tower in 1892, its copper ball sat in the window of a local saloon.

 New Orleans

 Towers were erected in New Orleans, Louisiana, starting in the early 1880s.
 One set of towers illuminated a section of the Mississippi River levee, aiding in loading and unloading ships at night in the busy port.
-A tower at the busy intersection of Canal Street, Bourbon Street, and Carondelet Street was constructed with a set of four water pipes to aid in fire-fighting in the nearby multi-story buildings.
+A tower at the busy intersection of Canal Street, Bourbon Street, and Carondelet Street was constructed, with a set of four water pipes to aid fire-fighting in the nearby multi-story buildings.

 San Jose, California

-In 1881, a 237 ft-tall tower was erected spanning the intersection of Santa Clara and Market streets in San Jose, California, making it the first city to be illuminated by electric light west of the Rocky Mountains.
+In 1881, a 237 ft-tall tower was erected spanning the intersection of Santa Clara and Market streets in San Jose, California, making it the first city west of the Rocky Mountains to be illuminated by electric light.
 James Jerome ("J.J.")
-Owens, publisher of the San Jose Mercury, came up with the idea for the tower after visiting the first electrical lighting station in San Francisco in 1879.
-The tower collapsed in a storm on December 3, 1915.
+Owens, publisher of the San Jose Mercury, got the idea for the tower after visiting the first electrical lighting station in San Francisco in 1879.
+The tower collapsed due to damage from a storm on December 3, 1915.

 In 1977, a nearly half-sized replica, 115 ft tall, was constructed at the San Jose Historical Museum.

 Wabash, Indiana

-Wabash, Indiana, was the first city to use arc lamps: four mounted on the city hall dome, turned on on March 31, 1880.
+Wabash, Indiana, was the first city to use arc lamps.
+Four were mounted on the dome of the county courthouse and first activated on March 31, 1880.
 Wabash used a self-regulating lamp invented by Charles Brush in 1870.